 If you are a woman traveling alone, avoid walking alone at night or accepting drinks from strangers.
 Sexual assault and verbal harassment are the most reported issues.

 Safest Places in Turkey

 Tourism in Turkey is a huge industry and its visitor’s safety are taken seriously.
 According to the Turkish Statistical Institute in 2021, the tourism industry brought in over $24 billion and over 29 million visitors to enjoy travel, entertainment, sports, and cultural activities.
+In 2022, the tourism industry saw an increase of over $46 billion and 51 million visitors.
 Turkey wants its visitors to stay safe while they visit.
 You can expect the most traveled tourist locations in Turkey will have a heavier police presence and undercover officers as well.
 Following are the top travel destinations as well as the safest in Turkey to consider during your trip planning:

 Next, we’ll look at our favorite safety tips for your trip.

 - Be aware of your surroundings and always carry your passport, money, phone, and nearest embassy location and contact information with you in case of an emergency.